mulesoft-labs/Mule-LWC-Samples/README.md

 # Accelerator Mulesoft Lightning Web Component

-This Lightning Web Component(LWC) can be used as a frontend for displaying data from APIs delivered with Mule.
+This Lightning Web Component (LWC) can be used as a front end for displaying data from APIs delivered with Mule.
 This LWC is a generic component that can be reused in different use cases.
 The component displays the fields returned by the API.

 ## Available components
 1. Related Info View (Single record) - to display a table of key-value pairs.
 Ideally, useful for displaying data about a single object